shorepine/alles/main/amy/README.md

 F = center frequency of biquad filter. default 0. g = modulation target mask.
 Which parameter modulation/LFO controls.
 1=amp, 2=duty, 4=freq, 8=filter freq, 16=resonance.
 Can handle any combo, add them together
 G = filter type.
 0 = none (default.)
 1 = low pass, 2 = band pass, 3 = hi pass.
-I = frequency ratio. used for ALGO types, where the base note frequency controls the modulators L = modulation source oscillator.
+I = ratio. for ALGO types, where the base note frequency controls the modulators, or for PARTIALS, where the ratio controls the speed of the partials playback
+L = modulation source oscillator.
 0-63.
 Which oscillator is used as an modulation/LFO source for this oscillator.
 Source oscillator will be silent. l = velocity (amplitude), float 0-1+, >0 to trigger note on, 0 to trigger note off.
 n = midinote, uint, 0-127 (this will also set f). default 0